ninjashari/grocery-manager/README.md

 ### 📋 Receipt Management
 - **Smart Receipt Upload**: Upload receipt images with drag-and-drop functionality
-- **Tesseract.js OCR**: In-house OCR processing using Tesseract.js with fallback to mock data
+- **Python OCR Backend**: Advanced OCR processing using Python with Tesseract and OpenCV
-- **Indian Receipt Support**: Optimized for Indian grocery stores (Big Bazaar, Reliance, DMart, etc.)
+- **Store-Specific Processing**: Specialized processors for KPN Fresh, DMart, and other Indian stores
 - **Receipt History**: View and manage all your processed receipts
 - **Automatic Inventory Updates**: Receipt items automatically update your inventory